 COVID-19: There have been some changes to Council services.
 For up to date information on Council services and community & business support available during this time, please follow this link: COVID-19 (Coronavirus) Information, Advice & Council services

-· Building Control and Licensing offices are closed until further notice, with all staff working remotely from home.
+· Building Control and Licensing offices are open by appointment only.
+There are reduced staffing levels in office due to social distancing requirements with most staff currently working remotely from home.

-· We are currently receiving Building Regulations and Property Certificate applications by post and where possible we will endeavour to process applications; however, there may be delays in this process.
+· We are currently receiving Building Regulations and Property Certificate applications by post and where possible we will endeavour to process applications; however, there will be delays in this process.

 Building Control offices

 The Council’s Building Control offices are located in:

 – County Buildings, 15 East Bridge Street, Enniskillen

 – Strule House, 16 High Street, Omagh

 Building Control offices are open Monday – Friday, 9am – 5pm.

 Visit: Our offices at Townhall, Enniskillen or Strule House, Omagh

 Councils in Northern Ireland have a statutory duty to enforce the Building Regulations and they do this through their Building Control Department.
 The Building Regulations are designed to ensure certain standards of health and safety apply to all buildings, with particular focus on achieving adequate standards of fire safety.
 The regulations also protect the environment by requiring buildings to be thermally efficient, reducing energy consumption and therefore the emission of pollutants which damage the atmosphere.
 Regulations are also in place to deal with accessibility and are effective in improving the quality of life for people with disabilities.
 Building Regulations and Building Control, therefore, have an important role to play in helping protect people and the environment.